ozancaglayan/jupyterhub-installation/README.md

 This document explains all the steps for a working JupyterHub installation on Ubuntu 16.04 LTS.
 The machine used for this purpose is a Virtual Machine on VMWare ESX server in our university.
 The VM has 6 CPU's, 32GB of RAM and 100GB of disk space partitioned into 25GB `rootfs` and 75GB `/home` folder.

-After installing Ubuntu 16.04 LTS x86_64, here's what I did to create a fully working JupyterHub server :)
+After installing Ubuntu 16.04 LTS x86_64, here's what I did to create a fully working JupyterHub server.
+All the steps below are also available through a set `bash` scripts in this repository's `scripts` folder.

 ## Installing system dependencies